-We have implemented LB-BSP with a Python module that can be easily integrated into existing ML frameworks like TensorFlow [11], PyTorch [9] and MXNet [21].
-Our experiments on Amazon EC2 with popular benchmark training workloads show that LB-BSP can effectively eliminate stragglers in non-dedicated clusters, achieving near-optimal training efficiency with negligible overhead.
-In particular, in a 16-node heterogeneous GPU cluster, LB-BSP outperforms existing worker coordination schemes by over 54%; and in a 32-node shared CPU cluster, it attains an improvement of up to 38.7% over state-of-the-art straggler mitigating approaches.
+We have implemented LB-BSP with a Python module that can be easily integrated into existing ML frameworks like TensorFlow [8], PyTorch [26] and MXNet [25].
+Our experiments on Amazon EC2 with popular benchmark training workloads show that LB-BSP can effectively eliminate stragglers in non-dedicated clusters, achieving nearoptimal training efficiency with negligible overhead.
+In particular, in a 16-node heterogeneous GPU cluster, LB-BSP outperforms existing worker coordination schemes by over 54 percent; and in a 32-node shared CPU cluster, it attains an improvement of up to 38.7 percent over existing straggler mitigating approaches.